11th Medium Regiment, Royal Artillery: Rhineland

-On 8 March 9th AGRA passed to the command of II Canadian Corps for the operation to clear the remaining enemy from the west bank of the Rhine.
+On 8 March, 9th AGRA passed to the command of II Canadian Corps for the operation to clear the remaining enemy from the west bank of the Rhine.
 This was completed next day, and the AGRA was sent to Helmond to come back under Second British Army to prepare for the Rhine crossing.
 11th Medium Rgt moved to Meerhout, and had the opportunity to calibrate its guns on the artillery range at Lommel.
-Acting Lt-Col Arthur Chessells took over command of the regiment on 22 March, and continued in command until the end of the war.British Ary Officers 1939–1945 at World War II unit histories and officers.
+Acting Lt-Col Arthur Chessells took over command of the regiment on 22 March, and continued in command until the end of the war.

 9th AGRA was assigned to XII corps for the assault crossing of the Rhine (Operation Plunder), and on the evening of 22 March the regiments moved up to their gun area outside Xanten, covered by a smokescreen.
 Their tasks involved a large CB programme beginning at 18.00 on the evening of 23 March, then as two brigades of 15th (Scottish) Division and 1st Commando Brigade went over in storm boats and amphibious vehicles the guns began firing on divisional targets, and thereafter on targets as required by call.
 Each attacking brigade had four medium regiments, RA, in support.
 The assault crossing was successful, and a second CB programme was fired before the airborne assault by XVIII Airborne Corps (Operation Varsity) went in at 10.00 on 24 March.
 The guns fell silent as the aircraft flew overhead carrying paratroopers and towing gliders.
-15th (S) Division and the airborne troops linked up before the end of the day and the following day the engineers completed the first bridge over the river.Buckley, pp. 282–5.Martin, pp. 279–94.
+15th (S) Division and the airborne troops linked up before the end of the day and the following day the engineers completed the first bridge over the river.

-On 25 March 11th Medium Rgt moved up to support 15th (S) Division's advance, and two days later was warned that it might be required to cross the river.
+On 25 March, 11th Medium Rgt moved up to support 15th (S) Division's advance, and two days later was warned that it might be required to cross the river.
 But on 30 March the whole of 9th AGRA was ordered out of action because there were no longer any targets within range.
 The regiment was 'grounded', its vehicles and drivers sent up to provide a transport platoon to support XII Corps' advance while the gunners were employed in battlefield clearance.
 There was little role for medium artillery in 21st Army Group's rapid advance across Germany, and before VE Day the regiment had been sent to the area around Bocholt to take over garrison duties.